garbados/jepsen-couchdb/readme.md

     ...and checksum passes!
     100 writes written to node 5989
     ...and checksum passes!
+    Reset.

 Everything's consistent.
 All it took was time.
 But that means anywhere in those five seconds, queries to the cluster would return inconsistent results: one node saying a doc doesn't exist when another says it does, etc. How can we fix this?

 ## My name is Run, I'm \#1: Master Writes

 Many databases have a master-slave setup, where writes go to the master, which replicates to numerous slaves, which handle reads.
-We can do this with our current setup by running `make clean && make build && python test.py simple direct`, which yields:
+We can do this with our current setup by running `python test.py simple direct`, which yields:

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.